TheSoundCoder/GameChatBalancer/README.md

   - GND = black
   - 5V / 3.3V = red
   - Signal = green
-- The board is conected via an USB cable to the PC.
-Make sure to check what kind of USB cable is needed for your board.
+- The board is conected via an USB cable to the PC. **Make sure to check what kind of USB cable is needed for your board.**
 - As listed in the Pricing indication I used a **Seeed Xiao SAMD21 Cortex M0+** instead of an Arduino.
-It comes cheap (5,60€), has a lot of analogue connectors and a very small footprint (20mm x 17,5mm x 3,5mm) to fit into a small housing.
+It comes cheap (5,60€), has a lot of analog connectors and a very small footprint (20mm x 17,5mm x 3,5mm) so that it fits into a small housing.
 Last but not least it has a USB-C connector.

 ## Schematic
-In the schematic below, you find two options:
+In the schematic below, you can find two options:
-1. Left is the setup with the Seeed Xiao SAMD21 Cortex M0+. **Ensure to connect the potentiometer to the 3.3V output** of the board as the 5V will probably kill the board's microcontroller.
+1. *Left* is the setup with the *Seeed Xiao SAMD21 Cortex M0+*. **Ensure to connect the potentiometer to the 3.3V output** of the board as the 5V will probably kill the board's microcontroller.
-2. Right is the setup with an Arduino.
+2. *Right* is the setup with an *Arduino*.

 ![](https://github.com/TheSoundCoder/AudioControl/blob/master/assets/GameChatBalancer_schematic_2.png)

 ## Material
-**Please keep in mind that a very cheap potentiometer causes noise** so that noise reduction needs to be switched on.
-It absolutely makes sense to spend 2-3€ instead of 0,45€ as listed below.
-I use a ~ 3€ poti with a **tolerance of +-5%** in my device and noise reduction switched off.
-Cheap potentiometers can have a tolerance of +-20%.
+**Please keep in mind that a cheap potentiometer can cause noise**, so that noise reduction needs to be switched on in the Systray application.
+I use a ~ 3€ poti with a **low tolerance of +-5%** in my device and noise reduction switched off.
+Cheap potentiometers usually have a tolerance of +-20%.

 **Important**: make sure to buy a **linear** potentiometer, not a logarithmic one!

 Item | Price (€)|Link
 -----|------|-------